topicusonderwijs/wise-r-starter/README.md

 ## What does it do?

-This application consists of a minimalist Node.js backend plus single-page Javascript frontend.
-Together, they are able to authenticate a user on the [Wise-r](https://wise-r.nl) platform (using either the OAuth2 *authentication code flow* or the *implicit flow*), and fetch some data about this user using the *client credentials* flow.
+This application consists of a minimalist [Node.js backend](src/backend.js) plus [single-page Javascript frontend](src/frontend.js).
+They authenticate a user through the [Wise-r](https://wise-r.nl) platform:
+* either on the backend, using the OpenID Connect *authentication code flow*, after which it fetches some data about this user using the OAuth2 *client credentials* flow;
+* or on the frontend, using the OpenID Connect *implicit flow*, after which the contents of the ID token are shown.

 The code serves as an example for Educative Applications and is deliberately written in plain, framework-independent Javascript.